pattersam/citypulse-etl/docs/report.md

 - [requests](https://docs.python-requests.org/en/latest/) - a widely-used and robust library for HTTP resources
 - [SQLite](https://www.sqlite.org/index.html) - a simple and self-contained SQL database

-The tool has been built as a installable Python package that provides the CLI tool to the console when installed for ease-of-deployment.
+The tool has been built as an installable Python package that provides the CLI tool to the console when installed for ease of use and deployment.

 As well as being useful for running the pipeline, installing the package also gives access to the SQLAlchemy ORM (object–relational mapping) classes which could be used by a consumer to interact with the data via Python objects instead of SQL.